lambros-f/avra6_2019/README.md

 \*.secreted.notmhmm.fa : Secretomes of Bg spp used for the alignment and IQtree.
 These sequences are without the signal peptide predicted by SignalP.

-20191105_alignment_and_iqtree.sh : This is the script I submitted.

 The alignment file from mafft was to large to upload on github, should be easily recreated using \*.secreted.notmhmm.fa .